 3. There is a Demand for Nurses

 Many students start a program hoping that they will land a job out of college with ease.
-Luckily, the rising demand for registered nurses isn’t going away any time soon.
+Luckily, the rising demand for registered nurses isn't going away any time soon.
 After all the hard work you put in in school, you will earn your degree and know there are an abundance of job opportunities with good salaries and benefits.
-The Bureau of Labor Statistics projects a 19 percent growth in employment for registered nurses from by 2022, compared to an 11 percent growth for all occupations.
+The Bureau of Labor Statistics projects 7 percent growth in employment for registered nurses from 2019 to 2029, higher than the average for all occupations.
 With nursing employment on a rise, you will never have to worry that getting your nursing degree was a mistake.

 1. Earning Your ABSN Can Be Time Consuming